-“When I realized I had a vehicle in my closet,” says Justins’ House of Bourbon proprietor Justin Sloan of his decision to start looking into whiskey insurance.
+“When I realized I had a vehicle in my closet,” says Justins’ House of Bourbon proprietor Justin Sloan of his decision to start looking into whisky insurance.
 “You insure everything else and you have to be careful about who you show it to.
 Just like a vehicle you want to make sure you’re covered.”

-While Sloan had a large network of friends to help him get started, sometimes finding someone to insure a whiskey collection can be tricky.
+While Sloan had a large network of friends to help him get started, sometimes finding someone to insure a whisky collection can be tricky.
 It will typically be a rider on an existing homeowners policy, but different insurance companies have different caps on what they will insure and under what circumstances.

 “Robert’s Insurance down in Richmond [Kentucky]—they are the kind of agents who will shop around and find the best group,” says Sloan.
-“There are a lot of groups that will insure whiskey, but those policies have limits.
+“There are a lot of groups that will insure whisky, but those policies have limits.
 You have to find the right policy for the amount you’re trying to insure.
 The Roberts guys shopped around for me.”

-For businesses with a lot of whiskey, the process is a whole lot easier.
-“At the business it’s considered inventory and it’s a lot easier to get insurance,” says Sloan.
+For businesses with a lot of whiskies, the process is a whole lot easier.
+“At the business, it’s considered inventory and it’s a lot easier to get insurance,” says Sloan.
 “The limit is also a lot higher.
 It’s just like any other business whether it be a car dealership or what have you.
 That’s what you’re selling and the limits are going to be a lot higher.”

 “It’s up to the collector when they want to transfer the financial risk of their collection to an insurer,” says UK-based Insurance Broker Graeme Dempster with Bruce Stevenson.
 “Depending on the values at risk it would be prudent to insure bottles from the immediate moment of purchase.
 That way, should something happen to them from the point of purchase to their final resting location, cover will apply.
 It is whilst in transit or being moved, that loss or damage is most likely to occur.
 There is no minimum value to insure in respect of the policy we can provide in the UK.
 We usually find that collectors decide to contact us once their household insurance cannot or won’t accommodate the insurance of their collection.
 If it is a commercial entity and again depending on values at risk, it would be best to insure immediately.
 Management can therefore demonstrate that they have been diligent in arranging protection for their asset.”

-Sloan suggests, “I would recommend evaluating what you think your collection is worth and talk to your agent and see if it’s going to be cost effective for you to do it and not break the bank.“ He adds, “Is a $5-10,000 collection worth insuring?
+Sloan suggests, “I would recommend evaluating what you think your collection is worth and talk to your agent and see if it’s going to be cost-effective for you to do it and not break the bank.“ He adds, “Is a $5-10,000 collection worth insuring?
 Maybe not.
 Is a $90,000 collection worth insuring?
 Definitely.
-You just have to see if it’s cost effective for you.”
+You just have to see if it’s cost-effective for you.”

 “I can’t speak for the US but in the UK, the desire to insure private whisky collections is on the increase,” says Dempster.
 “This is due to a running market where a casual collector now realizes that their collection has some meaningful value to it and therefore they wish to protect it.
 In addition, as the market to invest in whisky has exploded, private collectors are snatching up the rare bottles which attract significant values in the hundreds of thousands and as such they want to insure them.”

 Keeping those collections safe is of the utmost importance.
-“For the policies we arrange in the UK there is a minimum security requirement which is that all entry/exit doors to the property at which the collection is housed are secured by 5 lever mortice deadlocks, and that all accessible windows have key operated window locks,” Dempster says.
+“For the policies we arrange in the UK there is a minimum security requirement which is that all entry/exit doors to the property at which the collection is housed are secured by 5 lever mortice deadlocks and that all accessible windows have key-operated window locks,” Dempster says.
 “If the whisky is being moved, it must be packed properly to withstand the method of transit being used.
 To reiterate: the Insured has a duty to take all reasonable steps to protect the collection from loss or damage.”